osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

   * [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator)
   * [DUO](https://duo.com/product/multi-factor-authentication-mfa/authentication-methods/tokens-and-passcodes)

+> TOTP clients are most commonly used from smartphones.
+If you do not have
+> a smartphone or are otherwise struggling to access or use a TOTP client,
+> please contact the facilitation team: support@osg-htc.org

 Once you have a TOTP client, configure it to be used with OSG Connect:

 1. Go to [https://osgconnect.net](https://osgconnect.net) and sign in with the institutional identity you used when requesting an OSG Connect account.